TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store_command_reference.md

 -   **[connect](../../reference/store_commands/connect.html)**
     Connects to the database indicated by the *ConnectionURLString*.
 -   **[connect client](../../reference/store_commands/connect_client.html)**
-    Using the JDBC RowStore thin client driver, connects to a RowStore member indicated by the *host:port* values.
+    Using the JDBC SnappyData thin client driver, connects to a SnappyData member indicated by the *host:port* values.
 -   **[connect peer](../../reference/store_commands/connect_peer.html)**
-    Using the JDBC RowStore peer client driver, connects to a RowStore member with specified boot and connection property values.
+    Using the JDBC SnappyData peer client driver, connects to a SnappyData member with specified boot and connection property values.
 -   **[describe](../../reference/store_commands/describe.html)**
     Provides a description of the specified table or view.
 -   **[disconnect](../../reference/store_commands/disconnect.html)**